Perspective | Here’s the story behind a viral video of a baby red squirrel munching on seeds

 It turned out that Remy was a mother.
 Worried that her babies wouldn’t survive, Connor visited the forest to bring them seeds and nuts.
 Soon, she was able to call them from the trees.
 She named them Baby Pear, Baby Moomin, Cheburashka and Little Flame.

 “I knew I wanted to make a film about them,” Connor said.
-“I was filming every aspect I could and the one thing I was missing was the noise.
+“I was filming every aspect I could, and the one thing I was missing was the noise.
 I could always hear it.”

 To Connor, the burbling squeak was squirrel for: This is good.
 We like this.